-It is the short form of Web Application Testing in.NET.
-Watin is an open source test automation framework that aids in UI and functional web app testing.
-This tool is mainly intended for Internet Explorer and FireFox browser.
+It is the short form for Web Application Testing in.NET.
+WatiN is an open source test automation framework that aids in UI and functional web app testing.
+This tool is mainly intended for Internet Explorer and Firefox browsers.

 Visit WatiN Website here